smessie/Article-ESWC2024-DFDP/content/architecture.md

 As outlined in the [Introduction](#introduction), many Web applications tightly integrate data with the application itself, limiting end-user control over data and hindering interoperability between applications.
 This issue persists even in Solid applications, where data is often assumed to reside in fixed locations within the pod and to adhere to specific vocabularies.
 Therefore, this paper proposes dividing data into three parts: a form for display, a shape for validation, and a footprint for reasoning.
+Reasoning is used to determine the policy that needs to be executed based on the event specified in the footprint along with its associated policy.
-This approach moves away from the current scenario where data is stored as an integral, tightly coupled part of the application.
+This three-part approach moves away from the current scenario where data is stored as an integral, tightly coupled part of the application.
 While end-users can continue to create web forms using familiar methods, such as drag-and-drop interfaces, storing the data decentralized in three parts allows organizations and end-users to reuse forms and data, saving time.
 As considerable research has been conducted on RDF data validation [](cite:cites tomaszuk2017rdf,prud2014shape,arndt2017using,boneva2017semantics) and several implementations exist [](cite:cites slabbinck_communitysolidservershape-validator-component_nodate,zazuko_rdf-validate-shacl_2023,bergwinkl_shacl-engine_2023), this part is not covered in this paper.